Book Appointment or Video Consultation online with top eye doctors

 90%.
 The overall completion rate of a corneal transplant is very noble using modern eye banking and surgical procedures.
 But, there are multiple determinants that determine the result.

 For example, keratoconus has one of the largest prognoses for great vision with a greater than 90% chance of a clear graft.

 A corneal transplant is performed as an outpatient method.
 Eye drops will be put in the patient’s eyes.
 The patient eye surgeon will practice either local or general anesthesia.
 So, the patient will not feel pain.

 The specific conditions that can affect the clarity of one’s cornea are :

 - Hereditary situations such as Fuchs’ dystrophy.

-- Chemical burns of the cornea or injury on an eye.
+- Chemical burns of the cornea or injury to an eye.

-- Extreme swelling on edema of the cornea.
+- Extreme swelling on the edema of the cornea.

 - Uncommon complications from LASIK surgery.